DanielLin94144/DanielLin94144.github.io/_pages/about.md

 He is currently an Student Researcher @ Google DeepMind (New York) in 2025 Spring.
 He is an incoming Research Scientist Intern @ Meta GenAI (Menlo Park) in 2025 Fall.

-Previously, in the summer of 2024, he interned with Amazon's AGI-Speech team in Seattle, USA, working on *Align-SLM*, which enhances end-to-end spoken language models with RL.
-In the summer of 2023, he worked with the Alexa Speech Recognition LM team on *paralinguisic-enhanced LLM* in Seattle, USA.
-In the summer of 2022, he collaborated with Amazon Alexa on Acoustic Event Classification in Cambridge, USA.
+Previously, in 2024 summer, he interned with Amazon's AGI-Speech team in Seattle, USA, working on *Align-SLM*, which enhances end-to-end spoken language models with RL.
+In 2023 summer, he worked with the Alexa Speech Recognition LM team on *paralinguisic-enhanced LLM* in Seattle, USA.
+In 2022 summer, he collaborated with Amazon Alexa on Acoustic Event Classification in Cambridge, USA.

 For more details, please see the **[[CV]](http://DanielLin94144.github.io/files/Guan_Ting_Lin_CV.pdf)**.